-- Assess higher impact companies14 against the following high level current and forward-looking alignment criteria that constitute a Net Zero Transition Plan: - Ambition: A long term 2050 goal consistent with achieving global net zero - Targets: Short- and medium-term emissions reduction target (scope 1, 2 and material scope 3) - 14.
-Companies on the Climate Action 100+ focus list; companies in high impact sectors consistent with Transition Pathway Initiative sectors; banks; and real estate are considered high impact for the purposes of this assessment.
-See Appendix B for the relevant GICS classification for TPI sectors.
+- Assess higher impact companies against the following high level current and forward-looking alignment criteria that constitute a Net Zero Transition Plan: - Ambition: A long term 2050 goal consistent with achieving global net zero - Targets: Short- and medium-term emissions reduction target (scope 1, 2 and material scope 3) - 3.
+Emissions performance: Current emissions intensity performance (scope 1, 2 and material scope 3) relative to targets - Disclosure: Disclosure of scope 1, 2 and material scope 3 emissions

-- 3. Emissions performance: Current emissions intensity15 performance (scope 1, 2 and material scope 3) relative to targets - 4.
-Disclosure: Disclosure of scope 1, 2 and material scope 3 emissions - 5.
-Decarbonisation Strategy: A quantified plan setting out the measures that will be deployed to deliver GHG targets, proportions of revenues that are green and where relevant increases in green revenues - 6.
-Capital Allocation Alignment: A clear demonstration that the capital expenditures of the company are consistent with achieving net zero emissions by 2050
+- 5. Decarbonisation Strategy: A quantified plan setting out the measures that will be deployed to deliver GHG targets, proportions of revenues that are green and where relevant increases in green revenues - Capital Allocation Alignment: A clear demonstration that the capital expenditures of the company are consistent with achieve net zero emissions by 2050